-4. Use of the Brand
+Use of the Brand

-The Company may license the use of the IBERDROLA brand to all of the companies of the Group and to the entities in the nature of foundations connected thereto.
+The Company may license the use of the IBERDROLA brand to all of the companies of the Group and to the entities in the nature of foundations linked to the Group.
 All licensees shall be required to comply with the provisions of this Policy and any corresponding brand licensing agreement implementing the terms and conditions for using the IBERDROLA brand.
+The Company may receive remuneration for the use of the brand, and particularly as consideration for receiving the benefits arising from the use thereof, upon the terms and conditions agreed in the corresponding license agreement.

-The companies of the Group shall use the IBERDROLA brand in the same manner and in accordance with the standards of the IBERDROLA Brand Usage Guide in effect from time to time, as well as with the quality control clauses of the relevant brand licensing agreement.
+Entities licensing the IBERDROLA brand must use it in the same manner and in accordance with the standards of the IBERDROLA Brand Usage Guide in effect from time to time, as well as with the quality control clauses of the relevant brand licensing agreement.